Hesperian Health Guides

 Find out if the baby was sick or died.
 If some of her babies died, she may have a problem in her blood called Rh incompatibility.
 Or the deaths could have had other causes.
 Check the mother for high blood pressure, diabetes, anemia, malnutrition, and illness.
 These can all cause death in babies.
 Get medical advice.

-Did her baby have birth defects?
+Did her baby have disabilities at birth?

-Learn more about birth defects.
+Learn more about disabilities present at birth.

 Did she have a cesarean surgery (birth by operation)?